MBA Admissions Requirements

 - Official transcript(s) directly from other educational institutions documenting both undergraduate GPA and graduate credits earned.

 - Official CPCU transcripts from The Institutes or Graduate Management Admissions Test score.

 - Letters of recommendation mailed directly to the Office of Admissions from two professionals or academics who can comment on your abilities, talents and aptitude for graduate study.

 Upon completing the online application, mail the above directly to:

 Mike Lazusky, Director of Adult Professional and Graduate Admissions

 320 S. Main St.

 Olivet, MI 49076

 Your application will be reviewed when all materials are received.

-Contact Mike Lazusky, director of adult professional and graduate programs, via email or by phone at 269-749-6612.
+Contact Mike Lazusky, director of adult professional and graduate admissions, via email or by phone at 269-749-6612.